paveleremin/paveleremin.github.io/README.md

                     <b>Email:</b> p.ereminnn🐶gmail.com
                 </p>
                 <p>
-                    Wanna mention that I have a lot of experience with PHP, Javascript and also <b>I have applications in the production</b>.
+                    Wanna mention that I have a lot of experience with Javascript, PHP and also <b>I have applications in the production</b>.
                     Currently I'm in ❤️ NodeJS, ReactJS and AngularJS, so I have something to tell you about web development! 😄
                 </p>